 Higher Education Reform

-South African academic life follows the European tradition, a mixture of lectures and seminars with individual laboratory time and library work.
+South African academic institutions follow the European tradition, with a mixture of lectures and seminars with individual laboratory time and library work.
 Students specialize early and study one or two disciplines for three or four years.
 In most subjects, assessment is based on continuous evaluations with assignments, orals, presentations, one mid-semester test and a concluding examination.
 Regular class attendance is compulsory.
 Please note that students who make travel arrangements that clash with their lectures, tests and examinations, will not receive a final mark for their courses or an academic transcript to take back to their home institution.